NSLS-II/docs/source/conda.rst

-This adds create a new file (or overwrites any existing file) at ``~/conda_envs/ENV_NAME/share/jupyter/kernels/env_ENV_NAME/kernel.json`` that will be automatically discovered by Jupyterhub.
-For example, installing ``kernelize`` into a conda environment called ``test5`` while logged into the host ``xf23id1-srv1`` adds this entry to Jupyterhub's drop-down menu.
+This adds create a new file (or overwrites any existing file) at ``~/conda_envs/ENV_NAME/share/jupyter/kernels/env_ENV_NAME/kernel.json`` that will be automatically discovered by JupyterHub.
+For example, installing ``kernelize`` into a conda environment called ``test5`` while logged into the host ``xf23id1-srv1`` adds this entry to JupyterHub's drop-down menu.
 To update the menu, simply refresh the browser.

    .. image:: _static/jupyterhub-customized-kernel-menu.png
       :align: center

-Thus, installing the ``kernelize`` package captures to pieces of information: the path to the conda environment and the name of the host where Jupyterhub will run that kernel.
+Thus, installing the ``kernelize`` package captures two pieces of information: the path to the conda environment and the name of the host where JupyterHub will run that kernel.

-These user-customized environments only appear to the indivudal user who adds them; they do not affect all users.
+These user-customized environments only appear to the individual user who adds them; they do not affect all users.